LamininSolutions/mfsql-connector/source/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index.rst

    Another example is to make a copy of the object, especially where the object has a number of related objects that also should be copied and comply with specific requirements.
 #.
-Execute a SQL procedure on the change of workflow state.
+Execute a SQL procedure on the change of workflow state or event handler.
 This option
    allows for executing either a procedure without a input parameter, or a procedure that takes the object id and class as of the object in scope as input parameters.
 This method is particularly relevant where the procedure must be triggered automatically when the user performed a function in M-Files.

 Visibility of the Context Menu is controlled by the 'Context Menu User group'.
-'All internal users' group are added to this user group by default.
+'All internal users' group is not a valid option.
+A specific user, or usergroup must be added as members of this group to allow users the access the menu

 The availability of individual menu action items can be controller by adding the user group MFID in the MFContextMenu Table.
 By default all